matthewflegg/FileTransfer/README.md

 ## Warning

 This program is highly insecure as I haven't added security features yet.
-Please do not use this for anything serious, or outside of a sandboxed environment.
+Please do not use this for anything serious.

+Security issues:
+- No encryption during transfer
+- No authentication (anyone can send a file to the server)
+- Possible buffer overflow vulnerability

+You can probably use this safely on a private home network with people you trust.
+Encrypt your files before sending anything to the server.